 We now have members from many counties throughout England, Scotland, Wales and members throughout the world.
 It is our aim each year to give members an interesting programme of events and information on all items of interest to Ricardians.
 Yorkshire is the largest County in England and because of its size we use the approximate centre of the County, York, for the majority of Branch events including the Lecture, Study Day, branch AGM and the Branch Day.

-We are justly proud of our county, and hope through this site to introduce those who visit the site to the county we call Gods Own County, or in the words of Shakespeare “this other Eden, demi Paradise”, the country we, and Richard, call home, Yorkshire.
+We are justly proud of our county, and hope through our publications and our website to introduce you to the county we call “Gods Own County”, the county we, and Richard, call home, Yorkshire.

 As explained earlier members on email receive regular Branch Updates once a month giving all the latest Society, Ricardian and Branch news.

 The Branch has an extensive library from which books can be borrowed by contacting the librarian who holds the books.
 Contact details are Here.
 We also have a large archive section of issues of the Branch magazine Blanc Sanglier from its inception in the 1960’s.

 There is also help available with research should anyone ask.
 In the last twelve months there have been several interesting items researched including a list of the Yorkist participants at the battle of Bosworth.